iraj465/iraj465.github.io/_posts/2021-08-18-gsoc-2021-final-report.md

 In the first phase of the project, we automated the running of [s3-tests](https://github.com/ceph/s3-tests) with coverage tools against the RGW of the ceph-demo cluster in a dockerized setup.
 The coverage library used is the [coverage.py](https://coverage.readthedocs.io/en/coverage-5.5/) python package.
 In this portion we created the Dockerfile and the `run-tests.sh` script for running s3-tests with coverage and bootstrapping the ceph-demo cluster with the necessary configuration as mentioned in the `.conf.SAMPLE` file.
 The `host_IP` in the `.conf.SAMPLE` is set accordingly to the persistent container IP of the ceph-demo cluster in the system.

 ### Generating coverage output files
 In this phase of the project, we refactored our scripts and docker related files to scope in the feature of generating coverage output files for specific tests and attributed suite of nosetests in the [s3-tests](https://github.com/ceph/s3-tests) repo in all three formats,  `HTML`, `JSON`, `XML`.
 The `nose-output.xml` was also added for debugging purposes.
+The coverage files were parsed to generate a coverage report file with various necessary scores like coverage percentage per source file, all the lines that were missed during coverage etc.

 ### Analyzing coverage of the source SDK files
 In the last phase of project, we explored and implemented a Python script (a.k.a [`analyzer.py`](https://github.com/robbat2/rgw-s3-coverage-testing/blob/main/analyzer.py)) which analyzes the `coverage.json` file and identifies the portions of the Boto SDK source files that needs coverage and lists out the sourc file signatures with the corresponding source-file paths in the `cov-analysis.txt` file against the test that was run against the RGW.